Australian van conversions: lessons & tips for your build!

 • Manual

-I was originally looking for a high top short wheel-based Mercedes Sprinter, but they were too pricey for my uni student budget.
+I was originally looking for a “high top, short wheelbase” Mercedes Sprinter, but they were too pricey for my uni student budget.
 We had to settle for something less fancy.
-After a heap of hunting, we purchased the vehicle for AU$8,200 at an online auction around Christmas 2018.
+After a heap of hunting, we purchased the vehicle for A$8,200 at an online auction around Christmas 2018.
 It wasn’t the exact model I initially wanted, but the price was too good to pass.
-The same vehicle would have cost me AU$15,000 from a dealer.
+The same vehicle would have cost me A$15,000 from a dealer.
 I wrote a little guide to finding better prices for Aussie cars.

 I knew we were going to be stealth camping a fair bit.
 So the vehicle needed to fit in a normal car park, have minimal windows and be larger than a Hiace.
 The high roof was a “nice to have”, but not essential for our use case.